Free flu shots and basic physical exams offered at ISU/Ada County health screening Oct. 18

-BOISE-Free flu shots, basic physical and dental exams, and onsite testing for blood sugar levels and cholesterol are included in free services offered at a community health screening Thursday, Oct.
-18, 4-7 p.m., at Garfield Elementary School, 1914 Broadway Ave.
+BOISE – Free flu shots while supplies last, basic physical and dental exams, and onsite testing for blood sugar levels and cholesterol are included in free services offered at a community health screening Thursday, Oct.
+18, 4-7 p.m., at Garfield Elementary School, 1914 Broadway Ave., in Boise.

 The screening is the second of six scheduled at various Treasure Valley locations through spring for adults with no insurance or limited access to preventive health care.
 The Idaho Foodbank will provide free boxes of food for participants.